 the Extension Maximum Transmit Power field shall be computed as follows:

-the value of K, corresponding to the number of 20 MHz subchannels minus the number of 20 MHz subchannels contained within the BSS operating channel.
+The Extension Count subfield of the Extension Transmit PSD Information subfield is set to the value of K, corresponding to the number of 20 MHz subchannels for each of which the Transmit Power Envelope element has included a maximum transmit PSD, minus the number of 20 MHz subchannels contained within the BSS operating channel.

 the Maximum Transmit PSD 1-K subfields correspond to 20 MHz channels from lowest to highest frequency, respectively, within the EHT BSS operating channel, excluding the 20 MHz channels within the BSS operating channel.